 We carried out dedicated surveys in the deep waters (> 1000 m) off the Galápagos Islands aboard a 12 m sailboat (Balaena) between January and May, 2023 (Galápagos National Park research permit No. PC-86-22).
 We searched for sperm whales acoustically (using a 100 m towed hydrophone) and visually during daylight hours.
 When we encountered groups of females and juveniles, we followed them for as long as possible at a cautious distance to collect behavioural, acoustic, and photo-identification data.

 If conditions were adequate (windspeed < 10 kt and no rain), we conducted 1 – 2 hour flight sessions using a DJI Mini 2 drone (249 g) equipped with propeller guards and landing gear.
 We conducted sessions in the morning and afternoon when glare on the water interfered the least with visibility.
 Once we approached a group of whales with the drone, we flew between 15 - 120 m above the water and pointed the camera down perpendicularly (i.e., nadir) over the whales.
-During flights, we recorded continuous videos at a resolution of 1080 x 1902 px (HD) and 3840 x 2160 px (4K) both at 29.79 fps at 1080 p or 4K resolution.
+During flights, we recorded continuous videos at a resolution of 1080 x 1902 px (HD) and 3840 x 2160 px (4K) both at 29.79 fps.
 We alternated a group-follow protocol–during which we kept visual contact with a group of whales by flying high enough to fit all whales in the frame (Altmann 1974)–with brief moments of close approach (15 - 20 m)–to capture individual whales’ distinctive marks and allow for more accurate size estimates.
 At the end of most flights, we hovered over the research vessel to collect a calibration image (see 2.2.1 | ).

 2.2 | Morphometric measurements